Day of Race

-The 50k and 10 mile races will embark from the same start line/finish line located at Vashon’s Open Space (see map here).
-The first half mile will be surface streets taking runners into Island Center Forest’s 188th Street parking lot.
+The 50k and 10 mile races will embark from the same start line/finish line at the Gateway Trail system near SW 178th and 103rd SW.
+The first 1/4 mile will be dirt road, then taking runners into Island Center Forest’s Gateway Trail system.

-Aid stations will be located at miles 5 and 9.5.
+Aid stations will be located at miles 6 and 10.
 50k runners will pass each aid station 3 times.

 What is the terrain like?